-The scheme is subject to a Treasury review of the scheme every three years (triennial review) to test whether market failure still exists and whether there is still a need for the scheme to exist.
+The pool is subject to a Treasury review every three years (triennial review) to test whether market failure still exists and whether there is still a need for the pool.

-The 2018 Triennial Review of the Terrorism Insurance Act, completed in December 2018, concluded that 'in the absence of the (TI) Act there would likely be a market failure in the terrorism insurance market with wider economic implications' and that global terrorism insurance capacity for commercial property was insufficient to cover against 'large, but possible, terrorism incidents'.
+The 2018 Triennial Review of the Terrorism Insurance Act, completed in December 2018, concluded that 'in the absence of the (TI) Act there would likely be a market failure in the terrorism insurance market with wider economic implications', and that global terrorism insurance capacity for commercial property was insufficient to cover against 'large, but possible, terrorism incidents'.

-The 2018 Review estimated that terrorism risk reinsurance available to Australian insurers at a reasonable price totals around \$4 billion, well below the \$13.6 billion of reinsurance cover provided by the Scheme administered by ARPC, at the time of the review.
+The 2018 Review estimated that terrorism risk reinsurance available to Australian insurers at a reasonable price totals around \$4 billion, well below the \$13.6 billion of reinsurance cover provided by the pool administered by ARPC, at the time of the review.